-*Includes all students who began the course in the autumn and finished the course in the following summer.
-Attrition attributed to academic (grades), financial, health, or personal reasons
+*Includes students who have taken and passed an EMT course in the previous Autumn or Fall semesters at Hocking College and were eligible to take the paramedic course or those that have enrolled for the paramedic course in the current academic year.
+Attrition attributed to academic (grades), financial, health, or personal reasons.

 Graduation rates are determined by the office of Institutional Research.
 To ensure appropriate time for data collection, this report will be run and posted annually in the last week of September for the previous academic year.
 It should be noted that annual graduation rates may change as students continue to graduate.
 The following criteria will be utilized for the calculation of graduation rates:

 - Overall Program Completion Rate is defined as a percentage of the ratio:

 All graduates of the program